talonhub/community/README.md

 2. For "minor" fixes and improvements/bugs/new apps, collaborators are free to contribute without any review
 3. For "significant" new development and refactors, collaborators should seek appropriate input and reviews from each-other.
 Collaborators are encouraged to open a discussion before committing their time to any major effort.

+# Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for our guidelines for contributors

 ## Automatic formatting/linters

 This repository uses [`pre-commit`](https://pre-commit.com/) to run and manage its formatters/linters.
 Running these yourself is optional.
 If you wish to do so, first [install](https://pre-commit.com/#install) `pre-commit`: